 while {$step <= 0.9} {

 lambda $step

-lambda2 [expr $step+$dstep]
+set step [expr $step+$dstep]

+lambda2 $step

 run 10000

-set step [expr $step+$dstep]

 }

 '''

-Here, the pdb file read by NAMD to retrieve the information about perturbed atoms is biotin.fep.
+Here, the pdb file read by NAMD to extract the information about perturbed atoms is biotin.fep.
 The pertinent information is present in the X column.
 The output file of the free energy calculation is biotinr.fepout, in which energies are written every 5 steps. $\delta\lambda$, the width of the windows, is set to 0.1.
 5000 MD steps are performed in each window to equilibrate the system.
-In this particular instance, the current value of λ is controlled by the syntax set step.
+In this particular instance, the current value of λ is controlled by the statement set step.
 The FEP calculation is run until λ reaches the value 0.9.
-In every window, 10000 MD steps are being performed.
+In every window, 10000 MD steps are performed.